Cactical/Promptero/README.md

 A func is a function that is run from a process and is usually necessary for Promptero.

-A command is a function that the user can ask Promptero to run.
+A cmd is a function that the user can ask Promptero to run.

 For more info, please see the comments in Promptero.